ardilsercan/hassfend/gallery/src/pages/user-test/user-types.markdown

 title: "User types"
 ---

-We have defined three user types for NDX Tech.
+We have defined three user types for NDX IoT Platform.
 They are a lean segmentation of users that helps us make decisions throughout the product.
 User types differ from traditional personas in that the segmentation criteria aren’t demographic and don’t personify a group into a single character with a fictitious background story.

 # Outgrowers